RoadToSoftwareFactory/swi1-2017-odd-git/xjakl.md

 Please DO NOT delete me (this line).

-Please change me somehow.

-Your favorite fruit: ...
+Your favorite fruit: Kaktus

-Your favorite city: ...
+Your favorite city: Prypiat

-Your favorite vegetable: ...
+Your favorite vegetable: Klobasa

-Your favorite color: ...
+Your favorite color: Purpurova

-Your favorite icecream: ...
+Your favorite icecream: Kvetakova

-Your favorite season: ...
+Your favorite season: Leto

 (after this, please follow the instructions in README.md)